-WARpaint aims to raise funding for charities that support serving veterans and serving personnel who are living with the devastating and life-changing effects of war.
+WARpaint aimed to raise funding for charities that support serving veterans and serving personnel who are living with the devastating and life-changing effects of war.

-WARpaint is an arts project that aims to raise funding for charities that support serving veterans and serving personnel who are living with the devastating and life-changing effects of war.
+WARpaint is an arts project that raised funding for charities that support serving veterans and serving personnel who are living with the devastating and life-changing effects of war.
 WARpaint was founded by artist, Caroline de Peyrecave.
 Caroline usually works by commission from her London studio.
-She is devoting her time to this project in order to help others.
+She has devoted her time to this project in order to help others.

 The core of the project is a selection of life size portraits of living sailors, soldiers and aircrew, men and women, representing conflicts that the United Kingdom has been involved in since World War Two.

-Painted by Caroline, the 12 pictures now hang at DMRC Stanford Hall the new rehabilitation centre in the Midlands where they will motivate others.
-Please see this link for images and press from the day as well as Carolne’s speech
+Painted by Caroline, the 12 pictures now hang at DMRC Stanford Hall the new rehabilitation centre in the Midlands where they motivate others.

-Over the last 3 years, the full-length portraits have been loaned in return for donation to companies and individuals.
-The proceeds raised are (over £80k) have been distributed to charities that support wounded veterans, including Combat Stress, Stoll, Walking With the Wounded and the The Dougie Dalzell Memorial Trust.
+For a few years, the full-length portraits have been loaned in return for donation to companies and individuals.
+The proceeds raised were over £80k and have been distributed to charities that support wounded veterans, including Combat Stress, Stoll, Walking With the Wounded and the The Dougie Dalzell Memorial Trust.

-WARpaint generates valuable funds for worthy charities and hopes to raise awareness of the effects of conflict through art.
-Many of Caroline’s sitters, themselves injured veterans, believe in the therapeutic value of art.
-They find the experience of being painted offers a chance to reflect on the impact of conflict on their lives and how they live today.
-Caroline focuses on the positive aspects of of what her sitters are doing in their day to day lives, asking open questions and allowing for a natural and easy conversation which is reflected in each painting.
+WARpaint generated valuable funds for worthy charities and hopes to raise awareness of the effects of conflict through art.
+Many of Caroline’s sitters themselves, injured veterans, believe in the therapeutic value of art.
+They found the experience of being painted offered a chance to reflect on the impact of conflict on their lives and how they live today.
+Caroline focused on the positive aspects of of what her sitters were doing in their day to day lives, asking open questions and allowing for a natural and easy conversation which is reflected in each painting.